 Pulse width modulation (PWM): All newer Alfas have pulse width modulation (PWM) controlled cooling fans, enabling continuous fan speed control.
 With time, a module in charge of this control can get damaged by moisture and corrosion, rendering cooling fans inoperable.
 Although this will not affect engine performance, it can still cause overheating.
 Code: P0480 related to cooling fan control.

 Fuel Pressure: Diesel JTD engines use a common rail injection system, with fuel pressure controlled by an electronic regulator combined with a pressure sensor.
 If this doesn’t operate properly, you might experience a loss of power, hard starting when cold and black smoke from the exhaust.
 In addition to the regulator with an integrated sensor, check the wiring and connector for damage.
 Code: P0091 (fuel pressure regulator)

 Intake Swirl Flaps: Other quite common and potentially dangerous problems on JTD engines are intake swirl flaps.
 They control the intake geometry by opening and closing.
 With time, carbon buildup can obstruct the movement, sending the engine into limp mode.
 More importantly, flaps can even break off and fly into the engine, causing catastrophic damage.
 Code: P2009

-Multiair Solenoid: Some Alfa Romeos Multiair engines, which utilize hydraulically actuated VVT systems to control intake valves' timing and duration.
-The most common failure point is a solenoid within the multi air unit coming loose.
+Multiair Solenoid: Some Alfa Romeos Multiair engines, utilize hydraulically actuated VVT systems to control intake valves’ timing and duration.
+The most common failure point is a solenoid within the multi-air unit coming loose.
 This causes rough idle and even a misfire on the affected cylinder.
 Related Code: P1061

 Why is my Alfa Romeo Check Engine Light Flashing?